-- SALLY (library catalog) – Search for newspaper title.
-Copley has many newspapers in microform.
+- USD library catalog – Search for newspaper or magazine title.
+Copley has many newspapers and magazines in microform.

-- Circuit and other local libraries – Search for newspaper title.
+- Circuit and other local libraries – Search for newspaper or magazine title.
 You cannot request delivery of news articles via the Circuit, but you can visit those libraries.

-- Website of specific newspaper – Some newspapers maintain online archives, which may or may not be PDF images of the original print source.
+- Website of specific newspaper or magazine – Some newspapers and magazines maintain online archives, which may or may not be PDF images of the original print source.

-- Lexis – Search content of specific newspapers or combined news sources.
-Typically, coverage is post-1994 (varies by title), but Lexis does not provide PDF images of newspaper articles.
+- Lexis – Search content of specific newspapers, magazines, or combined news sources.
+Typically, coverage is post-1994 (varies by title), but Lexis does not provide PDF images of news articles.

-- SALLY (library catalog) – Search for journal title.
+- USD library catalog – Search for journal title.
 The catalog will indicate if we have access to the journal in print or on microform or through HeinOnline, Westlaw, Lexis, or another database.

 - Print Journals – On the 1st Mezzanine & 2nd Floor of the LRC, organized by call number.
 Non-law and multidisciplinary journals may be available at Copley.

 - HeinOnline and JStor – Articles are PDF copies of original source.
 No login required to use on campus.
 Off campus, sign in with your MySanDiego credentials or library barcode (located on the back of your USD ID card).